 To further spread its message on issues of concern, EAN regularly sent email alerts to its members and produced a series of audio recordings which it sold for a nominal fee.
 Among the speakers featured in these audios were Noam Chomsky and Kevin Danaher.

-After the terrorist attacks of 9/11, Khalsa was a signatory to Not in Our Name’s “Statement of Conscience,” which condemned the Bush administration’s “stark new measures of repression” and its “unjust, immoral, illegitimate, [and] openly imperial policy towards the world.”
+After the terrorist attacks of 9/11, EAN founder Mha Atma Singh Khalsa was a signatory to Not in Our Name’s “Statement of Conscience,” which condemned the Bush administration’s “stark new measures of repression” and its “unjust, immoral, illegitimate, [and] openly imperial policy towards the world.”

-Over the years, EAN has received a great deal of funding from such entities as the Bank of America Charitable Foundation, the David and Lucile Packard Foundation, the Educational Foundation of America, the Ford Foundation, the Geraldine R. Dodge Foundation, the Heinz Family Foundation, the Jenifer Altman Foundation, the Park Foundation, and the Turner Foundation.
+Over the years, EAN has received a funding from such entities as the Bank of America Charitable Foundation, the David and Lucile Packard Foundation, the Educational Foundation of America, the Ford Foundation, the Geraldine R. Dodge Foundation, the Heinz Family Foundation, the Jenifer Altman Foundation, the Park Foundation, the Glaser Progress Foundation, and the Turner Foundation.